Here’s a simple story of how social media works in practice and how I found a new supplier on Facebook quite by accident.

 1. So, one of the Hysterectomy Association members spotted a comment I had made and followed the link to my personal Facebook Page.
 She very kindly liked my page.

-2. She noticed that I’d added a post about National Stationery Day yesterday and left me a comment, mentioning a local company who were also a social enterprise.
+2. She noticed that I’d added a post about National Stationery Day yesterday and left me a comment, mentioning a local company that was also a social enterprise.
 (Social enterprise works every time for me by the way).

 4. I also liked their page and left a comment of my own there whilst I finished up what I was doing on Facebook.